leandronunes85/etag-response-filter/README.md

 # ETag Response Filter

-This project contains a ResponseFilter implementation that handles both ETag creation and If-None-Match header checking.
+This project contains a ResponseFilter implementation that handles both ETag creation and If-None-Match/If-Match header checking.

 ## Usage

 For using it you simply need to register this new ContainerResponseFilter as part of your service.
 In Dropwizard, for instance, it would look something like:

 ```java
 import com.leandronunes85.etag.responsefilter.ETagResponseFilter;